tifaniethomas/inscribe/README.md

 This was very interesting to work on.
 I was very impressed with how much functionality can be packed into the front-end with React to handle real-time changes without having to query the database.
 This project really stretched the limit of what I could accomplish in a week, but I'm delighted with what I've ended up with.

 <h3>Technologies Used</h3>
-- MongoDB
-- Express
-- React
-- Node.js
+MongoDB, Express, React, and Node.js

-Deployed on Heroku
+Deployed on Heroku and styled with CSS.

 <img src="https://i.imgur.com/18znOd4.png" width="600" height="330">